techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 Whether the element is displayed / visible.
 Setting either to `false` will hide the element, but setting `display = false` will remove the element from layout consideration, while setting `visible = false` will still have the element take up its space in the layout.

+Note that, if a `visible = false` element has a child with `visible = true`, the child will override its parent's `visible` and be visible.
+This does not apply to `display`.

 ```
 UnityEngine.Texture2D backgroundImage
 ```